prakash-valluri/timebookingapp-api/readme.md

 Note :To avoid cross partition queries in dynamoDB database its better to have a GSI added to the Main Table.
       GSI PK : DATE#<VALUE_OF_DATE>
       GSI SK : TIME#<VALUE_OF_TIME>
 Data Access Pattern : Admin would login and we show all the booking for that day.
 Clicking on the Right Chevron would present the bookings for the next day and so on.
+Advantage of this GSI design is that all the bookings will not be in a single partition.

 > Cancel booking.
 > EMail notifications for booking confirmation.